Adults

 Stable, affordable, and accessible housing solutions for some of the state’s most vulnerable populations.
 These include transitional and supportive housing in Manchester for homeless individuals and families; residential homes that provide staffing 24 hours per day, 7 days per week for some of the adults in our Community-Based Services program; and Champlin Place in Rochester, an independent living community for seniors.
 Southern NH, Lakes Region, Seacoast

-Sno-Mo campers are amazing youth ages 11 to 21 who have disabilities.
-Some use a wheelchair, some have autism or need help joining a group, and others need special nutritional or medical help.
+Sno-Mo campers are amazing youth ages 11 to 21 who have a broad spectrum of disabilities.
+Some use a wheelchair or require mobility assistance.
+Others may need support with social skills, personal care, or have specific learning or medical needs.
 Our camp provides accommodations so young people can focus on fun, friendship, and feeling great about what they can do.
-We also offer a week for individuals over 21-years old.
+We also offer two sessions for individuals ages 22 and older.

 Community-Based Services